Photo Credit: Gary Nastase / Auto Imagery

 Back on the track on which she set the current NHRA national record of 3.623 seconds on Sept.
 14, 2019, and on which she has a higher winning percentage than any other in the Mission Series, Brittany Force secured the provisional No. 10 position Friday with a solid 3.770 at 329.75 mph.
 She’ll have work to do Saturday to put herself in a lane choice situation for Sunday’s finals.

-“We’re going down the racetrack,” Force said (she ran 3.816 in the first session), “but (tenth) is not the position we planed to be in so we have a lot of work to do tomorrow.”
+“We’re going down the racetrack,” Force said (she ran 3.816 in the first session), “but (tenth) is not the position we planned to be in so we have a lot of work to do tomorrow.”